 - Be brave when walking through water or over bridges

-- Put hoof up on a hoof stand for farrier
+- Put hoof upon a hoof stand for the farrier

 - Strengthening and stretching exercises (gets your horse physically ready for riding)

-All these type of exercises improve the communication between you and your horse.
+All these activities improve the communication between you and your horse.

 Never go out for a ride if you are worried that your horse might not do what you ask.
-You need to be sure that you and your horse have a very good connection before you head out to places where you are likely to meet new things and situations.
+You need to be sure that you and your horse have an excellent connection before heading out to places where you are likely to meet new things and situations.

 You want your horse to really listen to you and to be expecting cues from you telling them what to do.
-Groundwork is a really good way to build this type of connection.
+Groundwork is a perfect way to build this type of connection.

 There is nothing wrong with staying at home and just spending time with your horse doing simple, fun groundwork exercises.
 These will do wonders for your relationship, and your rides will be safer and a lot more enjoyable!